 Our project at Saint Martin La Porte for the Turin-Lyon railway line represents another example of benefits associated with the reduction of road transport.
-The railway link is located at the intersection of two major European transport axes, north-south and east-west, therefore playing a particularly crucial role for the transport of goods and people.
-The cost-benefit analysis5 conducted by our client TELT on the Turin-Lyon line estimates that the construction of the new line will lead to an annual elimination of about 1 million heavy road vehicles and therefore an annual reduction in greenhouse gas emissions of around 3 million tCO{2eq}, equal to those produced by a city of 300,000 inhabitants.
+The railway link is located at the intersection of two north-south and east-west, therefore playing a particularly crucial role for the transport of goods and people.
+The cost-benefit analysis5 conducted by our client TELT on the Turin-Lyon line estimates that the construction of the new line will lead to an annual elimination of about 1 million heavy road vehicles and therefore an annual reduction in greenhouse gas emissions of around 3 million tCO200 equal to those produced by a city of 300,000 inhabitants.
 Excavation work for the Saint Martin La Porte project began in January 2015.
-At the end of 2021, production had reached about 99%.
+At the end of 2021, production had reached about 99% and the project's completion is slated for the end of 2022.

 With a new joint venture, in September 2021 Ghella was awarded Lot.
 N.1 to build the main tunnel of the new Lyon-Turin railway line on the French side.
-The expected duration of the contract is about 8 years and as at 31 December 2021 the activities focused mainly on the organisation of the consortium.
+The expected duration of the contract is about 8 years and